EShults2124/cse15l-lab-reports/lab-report-1-week-2.md

 <br />

-Now that you're connected, you'll be put in some directory wihtin this server.
+Now that you're connected, you'll be put in some directory within this server.
 You will be able to move throughout and make changes to the directories and files in this server by using some of the commands below.

 * ls -- Lists the files and subdirectories in your current directory